 Progress into the future to experience success for the issue.

 Use direct suggestion after change has been made.

 The 5-PATH® practitioner is encouraged to focus on the use of suggestion here.
 Remember that after you have accomplished Age Regression and Informed Child, the subconscious mind has been forced into a state of reorganization.
 Prior to this, the subconscious mind may have been resistant to suggestion, but now it is in a state of heightened suggestibility beyond what can be accomplished where Direct Suggestion techniques alone could accomplish.

-Age Regression has now, increased our probability of success, even further because it has probably uncovered new information and provided additional insight, that both the client and therapist can use, as we continue into Phase III.
+Age Regression has now, increased our probability of success, even further because it has probably uncovered new information and provided additional insight, that both the client and hypnotist can use, as we continue into Phase III.

 Phase III - Forgiveness of Others